jrf0110/fermi/README.md

 ```

 Fermi will follow all of the content links in the document and replace the innerHTML of elements with the content parameter specified with content from the link.

+## Fermi, huh, ya - what is it good for?

+This isn't for large projects.
+This is for small projects that you want to hack together quickly.
+It does prevent you from doing something stupid like making 5 static pages and copying and pasting the same content over and over again.
+It provides a quick way to support templating and it uses handlebars so everything is ready to go when you decide to actually make a good design.